Faithful-First Reasoning, Planning, and Acting for Multimodal LLMs: Experiments

-Table~\ref{tab:faith_eval} shows the performance of FaithAct compared with selected baseline methods.
+Table~\ref{tab:faith_eval_grouped} shows the performance of \textsc{FaithAct} compared with selected baseline methods.
 The experimental results highlight several key findings.

-\textbf{Faithfulness remains substantially underestimated.} Across all evaluated models, faithfulness remains far from ideal.
-For instance, MLLMs such as Qwen-2.5-VL-7B achieve faithfulness scores of only around $\sim$50 across datasets and evaluation metrics, substantially below the desired level (near 100).
+\paragraph{\textbf{Perceptual faithfulness is broadly underestimated.}} Across all evaluated models, faithfulness remains far from ideal.
+For instance, MLLMs such as \code{Qwen} achieve faithfulness scores of only around $\sim$50 across datasets and evaluation metrics, substantially below the desired level (near 100).
 This highlights that current reasoning models often generate partially ungrounded or inconsistent reasoning traces, indicating that perceptual verification and evidential grounding are still open challenges.